Preparing for your

 All the locations we use for Adventurous Journeys have partial mobile coverage that is dependent on your service provider’s signal strength in the area.
 Participants and their families will not always be able to contact each other during the Journey.
 Sometimes text messages can get through where a phone call cannot.

-The Journey Supervisor (in the field with the group) and the Program Coordinator (in the office) communicate with each other, with group progress and environmental updates, minimum twice daily using a satellite communication and tracking device (Garmin InReach).
+The Journey Supervisor (in the field with the group) and the Program Coordinator (in the office) communicate with each other minimum twice daily.
+These contact points are an active check-in with group progress and environmental updates.
+Our Journey Supervisors also carry a satellite communication and tracking device (Garmin InReach).

 Outward Bound Australia deliver Adventurous Journeys on a basis of no news is good news.
 If you do not hear anything from an Outward Bound staff member, then everything is progressing as anticipated.